• Skip to main content

 How do you use a lotion bar?

 Lotions bars can be rubbed into your heels, elbows, knees and anywhere that needs a little TLC.
-You can also use on your lips.
+You can also use them on your lips.
 They work great after a shower when you can rub the bar into slightly damp skin.

 How to store lotion bars?